vitessio/website/content/en/docs/user-guides/migration/move-tables.md

 ## Create new tablets

 The first step in our MoveTables operation is to deploy new tablets for our `customer` keyspace.
 By the convention used in our examples, we are going to use the tablet ids 200-202 as the `commerce` keyspace previously used `100-102`.
-Once the tablets have started, we can force the first tablet to be the master using the `InitShardMaster` `-force` flag:
+Once the tablets have started, we can force the first tablet to be the primary using the `InitShardPrimary` `-force` flag:

 ### Using Helm